What you’ll learn

 4. Provide thorough descriptions

-Read our blog post How to Write Mouth-Watering Food Descriptions for Your Online Menu for more ways to make your delivery menu descriptions pop.
+Read How to Write Mouth-Watering Food Descriptions for Your Online Menu for more ways to make your delivery menu descriptions pop.

-A recent analysis of DoorDash menus found that customization is a top factor for merchant success.
-Allowing reasonable modifications helps restaurants attract a wide range of customers who want to tailor orders to their taste.
+An analysis of DoorDash menus found that customization is a top factor for merchant success, attracting a wider range of customers who want to tailor orders to their taste.

 Including modifiers on your menu — or options for customers to add to or change a specific item for an additional fee — is an excellent way to increase check size.
 There are a couple of different ways to incorporate modifiers into your menu: